Shenzhen–Dayawan intercity railway

-The Shenzhen–Dayawan intercity railway (深大城际铁路), formerly known as Shenzhen Metro Line 33, is an under construction regional railway connecting Shenzhen and Huiyang District in southern Huizhou, in Guangdong Province, China.
+The Shenzhen–Dayawan intercity railway (深大城际铁路), also known as Shenzhen Metro Line 33, is an under construction regional railway connecting Shenzhen and Huiyang District in southern Huizhou, in Guangdong Province, China.

 Description

 The railway is part of the Pearl River Delta Metropolitan Region intercity railway network.
 It will run east–west, and have 14 stations.
 This is not to be confused with the Shenzhen–Huizhou intercity railway which is a parallel line that is also under construction but will connect Shenzhen to Huicheng District in northern Huizhou.

 This railway allows from express connections with multiple subcenters in northern Shenzhen, Shenzhen Bao'an International Airport and Daya Bay area in Huizhou and at the same time alleviate increasing passenger congestion on Shenzhen Metro Line 5.

 The first section of this line, an 86 km long stretch from Shenzhen Bao'an International Airport to Shenzhen Pingshan railway station, started construction in 2022.